Stephen P. Webb

 Stephen P. Webb (born February 23, 1946) is an American politician.
-He served as the Mayor of Beverly Hills, California from 2006 to 2007.
+He served on the Beverly Hills Planning Commission, and was elected to the Beverly Hills City Council in 2003.
+He served as the mayor of Beverly Hills, California from 2006 to 2007.
+He was defeated for re-election in 2007.

 Biography

 He attended the University of Denver and received a B.A. from the California State University at Northridge in 1968.
 In 1971, he received a J.D. from the University of San Diego.

 He is a partner at Tilles, Webb, Kulla & Grant, ALC in Beverly Hills.

+Personal life

+He is married to Bonnie Wood Webb, and they have two adult children.